If Retirement Looms Large But Your Nest Egg Doesn't, This Article Will Help You Catch Up

 “The hardest thing in the world to understand is the income tax.”– Albert Einstein

-Similarly, once you’re retired, all withdrawals to cover living expenses should be tax efficient.
-The way you do this is by liquidating your taxable and tax deferred investment accounts first up to the point of an acceptably low tax bracket (these investments are taxed at ordinary income rates so are best used to fill out the lowest marginal tax brackets) so you can make use of your standard deduction and low tax marginal tax rates.
+Similarly, once you're retired, all withdrawals to cover living expenses should be tax efficient.
+The way you do this is by liquidating your taxable and tax-deferred investment accounts first up to the point of an acceptably low tax bracket (these investments are taxed at ordinary income rates so they are best used to fill out the lowest marginal tax brackets) so you can make use of your standard deduction and low tax marginal tax rates.